Jeremiah Allen (PhD Student)

 Dr. Matthew Klooster, PhD (June, 2008)

-Stephen Washburn, M.S.
+Stefan Washburn, M.S.

 Stephen examined whether there are observable impacts from air pollution (especially O3) on the lichen flora of the Greater Cincinnati region.
+He continues today to study bryophytes and all aspects of nature in the Cincinnati area.

 David Moerlein, M.S.